 - duration of treatment (with beginning and ending dates), and whether additional treatment is contemplated

-- residual effects from treatment, including exertional limitations (lifting, carrying, pushing, pulling, sitting, standing, and walking) and non-exertional limitations (bending, stooping, manipulating objects, breathing near dust, fumes, and odors, and maintaining attention and concentration), and
+- residual effects from treatment, including exertional limitations (lifting, carrying, pushing, pulling, sitting, standing, and walking) and non-exertional limitations (bending, stooping, manipulating objects, breathing near dust, fumes, or odors, memory problems, and maintaining attention and concentration), and

 - ability to maintain adequate attendance and punctuality.